Case studies of Russian political and military strategy on Europe’s margins

 A Russian bear is ranging through Europe’s neighbourhood.
 What should the continent’s policymakers do about it?

-Taking a long-term view, ECFR’s authors have researched Russian influence—economic, political, military, societal—across Europe’s margins.
+Taking a long-term view, ECFR’s authors have researched Russian influence—economic, political, military, societal—on Europe’s outer flanks and near abroad.
 The result is a complex, multi-dimensional story with several overarching conclusions: Europeans must become more alive to the weaponisation of interdependence; better at supplying their own defence; and more proactive in seeking partnerships with like-minded global powers.
 The bear is now at the door.
 With the right policies, Europeans can lock it out.

 Illustrations by Chris Eichberger